Skip to main content

 authz-keycloak

-The authz-keycloak plugin supports the integration with Keycloak to authenticate and authorize users.
+The authz-keycloak plugin integrates with Keycloak to authenticate and authorize users.
 See Keycloak's Authorization Services Guide for more information about the configuration options available in this plugin.

 While the plugin was developed for Keycloak, it could theoretically be used with other OAuth/OIDC and UMA-compliant identity providers.